anshulsamar/anshulsamar.github.io/_texts/indianguidetolove.md

  like John, Rebecca, and Isabelle, she’s OK as long as you marry an Indian.
 You know there are like half a billion of them, but still.
 An Indian girl?
 God damn.
-Maybe if you’d been dating an ethnically ambiguous Mexican girl, everyone would have been happy - but you’re not dating an ethnically ambiguous Mexican girl.
+Maybe if you’d been dating an ethnically ambiguous brown girl, everyone would have been happy - but you’re not dating an ethnically ambiguous brown girl.
 This girl is from a country which used to be India; in fact, the one thing your grandmother warned you about, that she swore she would never forgive, was you dating a girl from a country which used to be India.
 I’ll